-In the public bathroom where I work are four mirrors and washing sinks below three.
-The nearest mirror hangs over what remains of the removed sink, the grouting and makeshift piping.
+In the public bathroom where I work are four mirrors, with washing sinks below three.
+The nearest mirror to the door hangs over what remains of the removed sink; the grouting and makeshift piping.
 Standing in front of that mirror is more convenient.
-The reflection off it just seemed more spacious because it extended further below the other three, with the basins beneath.
+The reflection off it just seems more spacious because it extends further below the other three, with the basins beneath.
 Yesterday I went to understand why.
-They were all identical.
-The unobstructed path to it gives a wider angle, creating the perception that it was bigger.
+They were all identical in size.
+The unobstructed path to that one mirror gives a wider angle, creating the perception that it is bigger.

 Among diverse themes and concepts — oppressive patriarchy, vengeful fantasies, and sanity transfixed between reality and illusion — Oculus assigns to mirrors metaphors of isolation and, given the right type of glass, skewed perception.
 The sight viewed through a mirror serves as the new metaphoric vehicle for a subjective idea.
 What a mirror frames is extracted from its autonomous form.
 It is cropped out of panorama briefly; a juxtaposition in mockery of origin.
 A recurrent motif here, of the physical and mental isolation, is not different from how angles viewed in a mirror are restricted and possibly, even, subjective.
 Outside the two leads, and the Russells as whole, supporting roles are rendered peripheral intrusions.
 A neighbor stops by but dismisses the possibility of tragedy.
 He’s greeted behind the door.
 Kaylie’s fiancé, curiously enough contents himself with brief, curt check-in calls.
 Whether or not the validity of their arrangement can be doubted, isolation is occurring.
 Elsewhere there are no supporting roles as there is no need for any more.
 They would be merely out of focus and resigned to a periphery beyond the frame.